 – internal consistency.

-Economic feasibility here is understood as the profitability of using the attracted resources of the population.
-This issue, of course, must be considered in the general context of active-passive control.
-When calculating the relative efficiency of attracting deposit resources of individuals, it is necessary to take into account both the costs associated with them, including reserve allocations, as well as the uncertain degree of their liquidity, and clear benefits.
+Economic feasibility here refers to the profitability of using the attracted resources of the population.
+This issue, of course, must be considered in the general context of active-passive management.
+When calculating the relative efficiency of attracting deposit resources from individuals, it is necessary to take into account both the costs associated with them, including reserve contributions, as well as the uncertain degree of their liquidity, and obvious benefits.

-The system of interest rates on deposits should be oriented to the market situation with indispensable consideration of the emerging hierarchy of reliability of comparable instruments.
-Thus, a bank that keeps rates at a lower level than competitors close to it in terms of reliability risks losing part of its clientele.
+The system of interest rates on deposits should be focused on market conditions, while taking into account the emerging hierarchy of reliability of comparable instruments.
+Thus, a bank that keeps rates at a lower level than competitors that are close to it in terms of reliability risks losing part of its clientele.

-It is possible to consider the internal consistency of the deposit policy in several aspects.
-This is the term structure of deposit rates, and their differentiation by amounts, types of deposits in comparison with other comparable instruments of the same bank (certificates, promissory notes, etc.), as well as by various categories of clientele (for example, for individuals and legal entities).
+The internal consistency of deposit policy can be viewed from several perspectives.
+This includes the time structure of deposit rates, and their differentiation by amounts, types of deposits in comparison with other comparable instruments of the same bank (certificates, bills, etc.), as well as by different categories of clientele (for example, for individuals and legal entities).

-Considering the essence of the deposit policy of commercial banks, it is necessary to touch upon such issues as: the subjects and objects of the deposit policy, the principles of its formation, as well as the boundaries of the deposit policy.
+Considering the essence of the deposit policy of commercial banks, it is necessary to raise issues such as: subjects and objects of deposit policy, principles of its formation, as well as the boundaries of deposit policy.

-Under the general principles of the deposit policy are understood the principles that are common both for the state monetary policy of the Central Bank of the Russian Federation, carried out at the macroeconomic level, and for the policy at the level of each specific commercial bank.
-These include the principles of an integrated approach, scientific validity, optimality and efficiency, as well as the unity of all elements of the bank's deposit policy.
-An integrated approach is expressed both in the development of theoretical foundations, priority areas of the bank's deposit policy in terms of its development strategy, and in determining the most effective and optimal tactics and methods for its implementation for a given stage of bank development.
+The general principles of deposit policy mean principles that are common both for the state monetary policy of the Central Bank of the Russian Federation, pursued at the macroeconomic level, and for the policy at the level of each specific commercial bank.
+These include the principles of an integrated approach, scientific validity, optimality and efficiency, as well as the unity of all elements of the bank’s deposit policy.
+An integrated approach is expressed both in the development of theoretical foundations, priority directions of the bank’s deposit policy from the point of view of its development strategy, and in determining the most effective and optimal tactics and methods for its implementation for a given stage of the bank’s development.

-Figure 1 - Composition of subjects and objects of the deposit policy
+Figure 1 – Composition of subjects and objects of deposit policy

 commercial bank

-The specific principles of the deposit policy include the principles of ensuring the optimal level of bank costs, security of deposit operations, reliability, since the bank, by accumulating temporarily free funds for the purpose of their subsequent placement, seeks to receive income not at any cost, but taking into account the realities of the market in which he carries out his work.
+The specific principles of deposit policy include the principles of ensuring the optimal level of bank costs, security of deposit operations, reliability, since the bank, accumulating temporarily free funds for the purpose of their subsequent placement, strives to obtain income not at any cost, but taking into account the realities of the market in which he carries out his activities.

-Compliance with the above principles allows the bank to form both strategic and tactical directions in the organization of the deposit process, thereby ensuring the efficiency and optimization of its deposit policy.
+Compliance with the listed principles allows the bank to formulate both strategic and tactical directions in organizing the deposit process, thereby ensuring the efficiency and optimization of its deposit policy.

-Figure 2 - Principles of formation of the deposit policy
+Figure 2 – Principles for the formation of deposit policy

 commercial bank

-One of the important issues of the work is the issue of the boundaries of the deposit policy of a commercial bank, which is understood as a certain allowable limit for the accumulation by the bank of temporarily free funds of legal entities and individuals.
-In this case, the classification of these boundaries is given according to the following criteria:
+One of the important issues of the work is the question of the boundaries of the deposit policy of a commercial bank, which is understood as a certain acceptable limit for the bank to accumulate temporarily free funds of legal entities and individuals.
+In this case, a classification of these boundaries is given according to the following criteria:

 – depending on supply and demand in the deposit market (economic boundaries);

-– by the impact of the CBR regulations and bank limits (administrative boundaries);
+– on the impact of regulations of the Central Bank of the Russian Federation and bank limits (administrative boundaries);

-– depending on the subjects of deposit relations (external and internal borders);
+– depending on the subjects of deposit relations (external and internal boundaries);

-– depending on the urgency of deposit relations (time limits);
+– depending on the urgency of the deposit relationship (time limits);

 – depending on the geographical principle (territorial boundaries);